-Steve Downs is the Robert Wood Johnson Foundation’s chief technology and information officer.
+Stephen J. Downs, SM, is the Robert Wood Johnson Foundation’s chief technology and information officer.
 In this role, he ensures that the Foundation’s technology strategy and operations are aligned with its organizational plans.
 Working with his team to set long-term strategies and operational road maps, Downs ensures that RWJF staff have the resources they need to practice philanthropy at the highest level.
 His team’s work also enables RWJF grantees and partners to make the most of their relationship with the Foundation.

 Since joining RWJF in 2002, Downs’ career at RWJF has proceeded along two parallel paths: management and programming.
 Along his management path, he served as the first team leader of the RWJF Pioneer Portfolio, helping to shape the portfolio’s direction and initial body of work.
-From 2007 to 2011, Downs served as the assistant vice president of the health group.
-In this position, he worked with the senior vice president of the health group to oversee the Foundation’s strategies and investments in Childhood Obesity, Public Health and Vulnerable Populations.
-He also played a key role in helping to shape and articulate the Foundation’s vision for transitioning to a “Web 2.0” philanthropy, one based on values of openness, participation and decentralization.
+From 2007 to 2011, Downs served as the assistant vice president of the Health Group.
+In this position, he worked with the senior vice president of the Health Group to oversee the Foundation’s strategies and investments in Childhood Obesity, Public Health, and Vulnerable Populations.
+He also played a key role in helping to shape and articulate the Foundation’s vision for transitioning to a “Web 2.0” philanthropy, one based on values of openness, participation, and decentralization.

 Downs is a frequent contributor to numerous blogs.
-His posts have appeared on RWJF’s Pioneering Ideas blog, The Health Care Blog, the Foundation Center’s Glasspockets blog, Philantopic, and The Huffington Post.
+His posts have appeared on RWJF’s Pioneering Ideas blog, The Health Care Blog, the Foundation Center’s Glasspockets blog, Philantopic, and the Huffington Post.

-Before coming to the Foundation, Downs served as director of the Technology Opportunities Program (TOP), a U.S. Department of Commerce, National Telecommunications and Information Administration initiative that promoted the widespread availability and use of digital network technologies in the public and nonprofit sectors to provide better education, health care, public safety and other social services.
-During his eight-year tenure with TOP the agency provided more than 600 matching grants to state, local and tribal governments, health care providers, schools, libraries, police departments and community-based nonprofit organizations.
+Before coming to the Foundation, Downs served as director of the Technology Opportunities Program (TOP), a U.S. Department of Commerce, National Telecommunications and Information Administration initiative that promoted the widespread availability and use of digital network technologies in the public and nonprofit sectors to provide better education, health care, public safety, and other social services.
+During his eight-year tenure with TOP, the agency provided more than 600 matching grants to state, local, and tribal governments, health care providers, schools, libraries, police departments, and community-based nonprofit organizations.

 Having begun his career in telecommunications in the private sector, Downs was also a former research fellow of the Office of Disease Prevention and Health Promotion, U.S. Department of Health and Human Services.
-In 2010, he was inducted into the American College of Medical Informatics (ACMI), which serves as the voice of the nation’s top biomedical and health informatics professionals and encourages the use of data, information and knowledge to improve both human health and delivery of healthcare services.
+In 2010, he was inducted into the American College of Medical Informatics (ACMI), which serves as the voice of the nation’s top biomedical and health informatics professionals and encourages the use of data, information, and knowledge to improve both human health and delivery of health care services.

 Born in New Hampshire, Downs earned an SM in technology and policy from the Massachusetts Institute of Technology and a BS in physics and applied physics from Yale University.
 He and his wife, Janet Estes, reside in Princeton and have two children.